verizonlabs/hydrogen/README.md

         "name": "FE-CNI"                    # We can specifiy CNI networks by name.
       },
       {
-        "name": "BE-CNI"                    # We can have more than one CNI network...
+        "name": "BE-CNI"                    # We can have more than one CNI network.
+        "labels": [
+          {"testIP": "11.11.11.1"},         # Supports passing labels to CNI plugins.
+          {"testValue": "someString"}
+        ]
       }]
     }]
   },